The4thLaw/demyo/README.md

 This project is the Java port / upgrade of the existing PHP software available at http://www.demyo.org/en/ .

 ## Contributing
-At the moment, I do not accept more direct contributors.
-I don't have time to manage them, and the software is not at a sufficient point in its development in my opinion.
+I don't have time to manage a team.
+However, you can submit pull requests for translations in unsupported languages and for bug fixes and I'll be glad to review them.

-You can, however, already submit issues and feature requests.
-Eventually, I will probably accept pull requests as well.
+Of course, you can also submit issues and feature requests.

 ## License
 Demyo Comic Manager